Updated April 12, 2025

 Simply put, every device is different, especially its configuration and use case.
 It’s not as straightforward as more universal applications that run on the same operating systems.

 There are also physical components, and IoT manufacturers build devices with many of these to ensure they work in a specialized way.
-It poses a challenge to pen testers, as they must work through different hardware landscapes and operating systems.
-There is more customization in these devices than in other elements.
+This poses a challenge to pen testers, as they must work through different hardware landscapes and operating systems.
+These devices are more customizable than other elements.

 Because this is such a distinct environment, you need to hire a testing team with expertise and experience with IoT devices.